Jakob-Bach/Small-Portfolios/README.md

 If you want to analyze further datasets, you should bring them into a format similar to the one produced by `prepare_dataset.py`.
-In particular, the dataset should be stored in the form of two CSVs:
+In particular, you should store the dataset in the form of two CSVs:

 - `{dataset_name}_runtimes.csv` should contain the solver runtimes as floats or ints.
   Each row is an instance, and each column is a solver (column names are solver names).